willfurnass/sheffield_hpc/using-iceberg/sge.rst

 task.

 Any task that can be executed without any user intervention while it is running can be submitted as a batch job to iceberg.
-This exculdes jobs that require a GUI, however, many common applications such as Ansys or MATLAB can also be used without their GUIs.
+This excludes jobs that require a GUI, however, many common applications such as Ansys or MATLAB can also be used without their GUIs.